If you want to improve your ability to visualize, think clearly and remember more, proper image streaming is important.

 How To Practice Active Image Streaming

-At the end of the day, streaming imagery with a goal works a lot better.
+At the end of the day, bringing your efforts with streaming imagery together with a specific goal works a lot better.

 And as I tell many people who ask me about this kind of visualization, the Memory Palace technique is one of the best ways to combine a goal with image streaming.